netzstrategen/wordpress-shop-analytics/README.md

 The plugin acts in two general areas:
 - __Static Tracking:__ Tracking of information about the page currently displayed.
-- __Dinamic Tracking:__ Tracking of the events triggered by the customers as they interact with the site.
+- __Dynamic Tracking:__ Tracking of the events triggered by the customers as they interact with the site.

 In order to implement these functionalities, the plugin relies on Google Tag manager script.
 The plugin takes care of adding the GTM script in the page, once the required GTM ID is added to its backend configuration settings and the script injection enabled.